imenergie/vrp-garagecar/README.md

+It's made for dunko 6.6 Buy and rent removed.

 1. Copy the vrp folder where the vrp folder on the server is located.
 2. From the vrp folder on the server find __resource.lua.
 Search line: "modules/basic_garage.lua", and add this line next to it "modules/basic_garagecar.lua",
 Example: